scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 All of these are dependent on the number and length of the discovered path segments, i.e. the total number of AS entries of the discovered path segments.

-Interesting metrics for scalability and speed of path discovery are the time until all discoverable path segments have been discovered after a "cold start", and the time until new link is usable.
+Interesting metrics for scalability and speed of path discovery are the time until all discoverable path segments have been discovered after a network bootstrap, and the time until new link is usable.
 In general, the time until a specific PCB is built depends on its length, the propagation interval, and whether on-path ASes use "fast recovery".

 At each AS, the PCB will be processed and propagated at the subsequent propagation event.
 As propagation events are not synchronized between different ASes, a PCB arrives at a random point in time during the interval and may be buffered before potentially being propagated.
 With a propagation interval T at each AS, the mean time until the PCB is propagated in one AS therefore is T / 2 and the mean total time for the propagation steps of a PCB of length L is at worst L * T / 2 (with a variance of L * T^2 / 12).